biodash/biodash.github.io/content/codeclub/S03E08_loops/index.md

 In the examples and exercises so far, we have simply printed some text output to screen.
 While this can be useful, in practice, you might often be interested in doing one of the following:

--   Creating a plot in each iteration of the loop
+-   *Printing a plot* in each iteration of the loop

--   Saving results (or a plot) to file in each iteration of the loop
+-   Saving results or a plot *to file* in each iteration of the loop

--   Creating a single R object (e.g. a dataframe) across the entire loop: in each iteration, you add one element (e.g. a row) to the object.
+-   Creating *a single R object* (e.g. a dataframe) across the entire loop: in each iteration, you add one element (e.g. a row) to the object.

 The latter scenario is especially verbose to do with a loop and moreover, the most intuitive way of doing that is unnecessarily slow (which is a key reason why loops in R have the *reputation* of being slow).
 I explain the way to store all loop output in one object in the [bonus materials below](/#storing-loop-output-in-an-object/) but when you need to do this, a functional approach is particularly worth considering -- we'll learn how to do so in the next few weeks.

 Instead, let's take a look at **creating plots** and **saving files** in loops.
-We'll also take this opportunity to explicitly see how we change a bit of code that does something once in order to use it in a loop.
+We'll also take this opportunity to explicitly see how we *change a bit of code that does something once in order to use it in a loop.*

 Say that we want to make a scatterplot of bill lengths vs. bill depths in all penguin species in the `penguins` dataframe.
 We'll start with some code to make a scatterplot for one of the three species: